 As one would expect of any community, there comes a time when we all need to pull together behind a single cause in order to get things done.
 We take great pride in the fact that we have been involved in some marvellous fundraisers over the years, many of which have made an ongoing difference to the area and those who live here.

-A recent example is the Wanstead Playground Appeal, which has given local children somewhere to play and have fun ever since it opened in May 2016.
+An example of this is the Wanstead Playground Appeal, which has given local children somewhere to play and have fun.
 Through grants, crowdfunding, and individual fundraising events, the good people behind this appeal managed to raise the money needed to make this playground a reality, and we were more than happy to contribute to their cause.

 For all our community based blogs and to find out what’s happening locally click here